vdionysio/vdionysio/README.md

 ### Hi there 👋

-- :desktop_computer: I'm currently working at Wipro as an Entry Level Software Developer.
+- :desktop_computer: I'm currently working at Wipro as BizOps Engineer.
 - :seedling: I have deep interest in back-end development using SpringBoot and NodeJS.
 - Check my portfolio <a href="https://portfolio-vdionysio.vercel.app/" target="_blank">here</a>